modelscope/richdreamer/gpu_installation_guide.md

 source ~/.bashrc
 ```

-You might need to manually add Conda to your PATH if the conda command
+You might need to manually add Conda to your PATH environment variables if the conda command
 is not found while running \"conda init.\"

 ```
-export PATH="~/miniconda3/bin:$PATH" # replace with you path to miniconda3/bin
+export PATH="~/miniconda3/bin:$PATH" # replace with your path to miniconda3/bin

-source ~/.bashrc  # source shell profile to update current shell session conda init source ~/.bashrc  # source shell profile again
+source ~/.bashrc  # read and run shell profile to update current shell session conda init source ~/.bashrc  # read shell profile again
 ```

 ## Setting Paths